thinkyfish/ThermoElectricGenerator/README.md

 ThermoElectricGenerator
 ======================

-Simple Thermoelectric Generator for KSP
+Simple Thermoelectric Generator mod for KSP.

-Looking at the options I really just wanted a Nuclear Generator that behaved more realistically.
-The half life and power level can be set from the part.cfg

-Yes, time is measured in seconds, so go to wolframalpha.com if you want a different rate.

-The default charge rate was based on RTG's being "three to four times as powerful as solar panels" -Wikipedia
+I wanted more versatile and accurate nuclear power so I created this simple mod.

+#Parts
+Strontium-90, Plutonium-238, and Polonium-210 generator
+-All parts use the stock model by default now.
+I have another one, but its ugly.
+-See the part.cfg for exact settings for each model.
+-All parameters are changeable.

+I rebalanced the parts for gameplay over realism using the Ion engine as my reference. the Pu generator can power one ion engine for 10 kerbin years. the Po generator can power several at once but will not even power one after 3/4 kerbin years.

 #Features
-- remembers when it was installed and uses Radioactive decay equation to determine power output.
+- parts remember when they were installed and use Radioactive decay equation to determine power output.
+- all times have been scaled to kerbin years (about a third of earth years)
-- Works with .24.x , should work with earlier.
+- Works with 1.0.4, other versions may need a re-compile.

 #INSTALLATION
-You must copy the RTG models .mu and .mdm files from GameData/Squad/Parts/Electrical/RTG/Parts to GameData/ThermoElectricGenerator/BasicThermo/Parts
+Simply copy the ThermoElectricGenerator folder into your Gamedata